2018 23

 LCHB 1953 96p

-Tasted in March 2019.
-Great experience to enjoy this wine filled in with elegance and finesse, vibrancy, deliciously fragrant and tasty.
-Sixty-six years old wine with no sign of fading away!
+I tasted it in March 2019.
+It was a great experience to enjoy this wine filled with elegance and finesse, vibrancy, deliciously fragrant, and tasty.
+It is a sixty-six-year-old wine with no sign of fading away!

 2019 13